Tribal Economic Diversity Fund

 Selection process: Proposals that meet the eligibility requirements will be evaluated by an independent review panel of local and regional business experts.
 Proposals will be evaluated on their potential to create new jobs, increase or diversify revenues for the company, and leverage other investments.

 How can I apply for funding?
-The next round of Tribal Economic Diversity grant funding will open in the spring of 2022.
+The next round of Tribal Economic Diversity grant funding will open in July of 2022 and close one month later.
 Sign up for the RDC newsletter to stay informed about this and other funding opportunities.

 *Note: Eligibility and award guidelines are subject to change each year.